-When it comes to reinstating a dented tooth, Zirconia Crowns is the most favored choice.
+When it comes to reinstating a dented tooth, Zirconia Crowns are the most favored choice.
 This is primarily because of the look and sturdiness of Zirconia.

 Zirconia: What Is It?